-5. Nunavut's Plan for Reducing Core Housing Need
+6. 'Nunavut's Plan for Reducing Core Housing Need

-The NHC understands that affordable housing is the foundation of social and economic progress for Nunavut, offering security and quality of life over the long-term for our most vulnerable citizens, is a stepping-stone towards economic self-sufficiency.
+The NHC understands that affordable housing is the foundation of social and economic progress for Nunavut.
+Offering security and quality of life over the long-term for our most vulnerable people is a stepping-stone towards economic self-sufficiency.

-The first three years of our bi-lateral agreement placed an emphasis on relieving core housing need and put in place the systems and processes to maintain and renew our current stock of social housing units.
-TheNHC will continue to work with its partners across jurisdictions and sectors to support community transformation and innovation to collectively address the unique challenges that Nunavummiut face.
+The first three years of our bilateral agreement emphasized relieving core housing needs.
+They put in place the systems and processes to maintain and renew our current stock of social housing units.
+The NHC will continue working with its partners across jurisdictions and sectors to support community transformation and innovation to collectively address the unique challenges that Nunavummiut face.

-Our action plan 2022 - 2023 has the following components:
+Our action plan 2022 - 2025 has the following components:

-- 1. Building new social housing and increase housing supply - 2.
+- 1. Building new social housing and increasing the housing supply - 2.
 Increasing capacity to protect and renew existing social housing assets - 3.
 People, communities and partnership development

-5.1 Building New Public Housing and Increase Housing Supply
+6.1 Building New Public Housing and Increase Housing Supply